carisdak/carisdak.github.io/essays/statement-of-purpose.md

 in this field, and my various collaboration with biological oceanography labs in the university provides me valuable experience analyzing and curating the data.
-Already, my current research tries to makes use of deep learning models to cluster species in metagenomic samples.
+Already, my current research tries to makes use of deep learning models to cluster genomic sequences in metagenomic samples.

 In the future, I want my research to support other scientific fields through the development of data analysis tools and machine learning approaches.
-Since I also enjoy automating and streamlining workflows, I can also envision myself working in industry.